MMahdiSetak/WalkerRL/README.md

 ## Acknowledgements

-Parts of this codebase are inspired by and adapted from the [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) repository.
-I am grateful for their open-source contributions which were instrumental in the development of this project.
+Parts of this codebase draw inspiration and adaptation from the [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) repository.
+I am thankful for their open-source contributions, which were instrumental in the development of this project.

 ## License